 Her book shares the principles and practices found in her workshops.
 Her presentation is divided into four phases represented by the four points of the compass in this diagram.

-Pacific Northwest Wildlife is another interesting self-publishing success story.
+Pacific Northwest Wildlifeis another interesting self-publishing success story.
 I met the author and photographer, Aaron Baggenstos, at Nisqually National Wildlife Refuge.
-I was there because of my son, Lorenzo is also wildlife photographer.
+I was there because my son, Lorenzo is also a wildlife photographer.

 I love self-publishing success stories.
 Sometimes success comes just by chance and sometimes by thoughtful decisions and a commitment to quality.
 The book, Living Large in Small Spaces: The Cottages of Lake Worth is the latter case.

 I knew from the start I was working with smart people who had a brilliant idea and a lot of great content.
 Too often self-publishing authors are thinking “sell globally” on the Internet when, in fact, success is much easier when you start with “sell locally.”
 If you’re selling a coffee table book that is $32.95, like The Cottages of Lake Worth, direct sales for even a small print run of 3500 books, adds up to $115,325.

 As Alex Shephard recently wrote in the New Republic, what sells books is discoverability.
 “Guiding audiences to a book is the key to successful bookselling.
 Word-of-mouth buzz can turn a book like The Girl On The Train into a cash cow, as can reviews and other media coverage…” Obviously, Word-of-mouth buzz is much easier to start locally than nationally or globally.
 That’s good to know, because it can steer many aspects of a book project.